unioslo/mreg/docs/network_policies.md

 ### Host Membership

-**Hosts** in this system can belong to **one** Community at a time under the associated Network.
+**Hosts** in this system can belong to one Community per network it belongs to.
 Adding a host to a community requires that at least one of the host’s IP addresses match the network.

 Note: Administrators may set `MREG_CREATING_COMMUNITY_REQUIRES_POLICY_WITH_ATTRIBUTES` which will require that a network must have a policy with all the attributes in the list to be able to create a community. `MREG_MAX_COMMUNITES_PER_NETWORK` can be set to limit the number of communities per network.
 Setting this to 0 will allow an unlimited number of communities.